Is Power-Assisted Liposuction (PAL) Right for You?

 - Have realistic expectations about the procedure’s outcomes PAL is designed to address body contours rather than serve as a weight-loss solution.

-During your consultation, Dr. Mistry will assess your suitability and develop a personalised treatment plan to help you achieve your aesthetic goals.
+During your consultation, Dr Mistry will assess your suitability and develop a personalised treatment plan to help you achieve your aesthetic goals.

 Pre-Operative Planning

-If you decide to proceed, Dr. Mistry will develop a personalised surgical plan tailored to your specific needs.
+If you decide to proceed, Dr Mistry will develop a personalised surgical plan tailored to your specific needs.
 This will include:

 - Identifying treatment areas to achieve your desired contour